-A number of Unitary Authorities were created in 2009 and these are detailed in Annex 2, along with changes in 2018, 2019, 2020 and 2021.
-Future updates will take account of more recent changes from April 2023.
+A number of Unitary Authorities were created in 2009 and these are detailed in Annex 2, along with changes in 2018, 2019, 2020, 2021 and 2023.

 The analyses of temporal trends for geographical areas within Great Britain should be interpreted in the context of increasing annual mesothelioma deaths in Great Britain as a whole over the period of the analysis.
-There were nearly 4 times as many deaths in the latest decade (2013-22) compared with the 1980s (Table 1).
+There were nearly 4 times as many deaths in the latest decade (2014-23) compared with the 1980s (Table 1).